Skip to main content

 Mission

-The mission of the Coordinated Program in Dietetics at the University of North Dakota is to provide education, discovery and experiential training opportunities to prepare graduates for positions as registered dietitian nutritionists.
+The mission of the Coordinated Program in Dietetics at the University of North Dakota is to provide education, discovery, and experiential training opportunities to prepare graduates for positions as registered dietitian nutritionists.

 Goals